-The United Kingdom Historic Building Preservation Trust have appointed us to create a HLF-funded Heritage Centre for Middleport Pottery.
+We have been appointed by the united Kingdom Historic Building Preservation Trust to create a HLF-funded Heritage Centre for Middleport Pottery.